comphack/comp_hack/docs/guide/chapters/config.rst

 If set to FREE_SWITCH_REACTIVATION, switch skills that have been activated in a previous session will be reactivated when the character next logs in.
-A setting of PAY_SWITCH_COSTS results in all normal switch skill costs being paid during reactivation, in the numerical order of skill IDs ascending.
+A setting of PAY_SWITCH_REACTIVATION_COSTS results in all normal switch skill costs being paid during reactivation, in the numerical order of skill IDs ascending.
 Any switches whose costs could not be paid will not be activated.
 The default setting of NO_REACTIVATION is the normal behavior of switch skills not being turned back on during login.

 Example